whitebelyash/ForkCringeLauncher/README.md

 It’s still active because being loud and unpleasant does not constitute a valid DMCA claim, and reports of platform abuse do not automatically remove repositories that contradict his narrative.

 ## Honorable mentions:
-I gotta let you know, you have this on YOUR website, for the public to see His privacy policy, where the original adress is: [Archive.org](https://web.archive.org/web/20260121032042/https://www.dnamobilegaming.com/policies/privacy-policy) (scroll to the bottom)
+~~I gotta let you know, you have this on YOUR website, for the public to see It is public information, not a form of Doxxing.
+Published address will be removed as soon as DNEH drops it from his website (i.e. it becomes a private information).  ~~
-It is public information, not a form of Doxxing.
-Published address will be removed as soon as DNEH drops it from his website (i.e. it becomes a private information).
+It was removed.
 We don't want to dox anyone.
 But this is what you get when you steal things from us, moron.
 <img width="928" height="1026" alt="IMG_20260606_182927" src="https://github.com/user-attachments/assets/2cb2cc92-155b-4ce2-bc0b-dc5993806a3c" />
 <img width="931" height="298" alt="IMG_20260606_182953" src="https://github.com/user-attachments/assets/3c9a4b71-9112-4188-bf5e-6d174ddf56c4" />